-Wide and spacious sidewalks encourage more pedestrian use
+• Wide and spacious sidewalks encourage more pedestrian use Fast Facts:

-Walkable sidewalks are beneficial for community members of all ages.
+• Walkable sidewalks are beneficial for community members of all ages.
 Walking is good for your health, it reduces pollution from driving, it is less costly and can be more social.

-- Increase accessibility of the community--a car is not required to get everywhere - Safer sidewalks and roadways - Cleaner air/less emmissions from decreased car usage - Aesthetically pleasing - Increase the overall sense of connection and community in a town
+- Increase accessibility of the community--a car is not required to get everywhere - Safer sidewalks and roadways - Cleaner air/ less emissions from decreased car usage - Aesthetically pleasing - Increase the overall sense of connection and community in a town

-Transit Connections (4)
+Transit Connections

-- Bus and train routes that make transit easy for people to navigate and travel within and between towns/ the county without relying on a car - At train stations there are also bus stops and at bus stops there is bike storage, and connections to bike lanes, and walkable sidewalks
+• Bus and train routes that make transit easy for people to navigate and travel within and between towns/ the county without relying on a car

+• At train stations there are also bus stops and at bus stops there is bike storage, with connections to bike lanes, and walkable sidewalks

-Overall, public transit saves the U.S. 4.2 billion gallons of gasoline annually (American Public Transit Association)
+• Overall, public transit saves the U.S. 4.2 billion gallons of gasoline annually (American Public Transit Association)

-- Cleaner air/less emmissions from decreased individual car usage - Easier for community members to get to school, work, doctor's appointments, etc.
+• Cleaner air/ fewer emissions from the decreased individual car usage

+• Easier for community members to get to school, work, doctor's appointments, etc.